bredschneider/web-app/PROPOSAL.md

 - The signature can be added to *(this document format)* using an easy *(password-protected software)*

 ##Learning Goals
-- To learn how to effectively develop a web application with a mobile friendly layout
+- To learn how to effectively develop a web application with a mobile friendly layout;
+- To explore how to integrate softwares to develop applications;
+- To learn more about security and password protection for the web;

 ##Technologies and Techniques
 - Mobile first and responsive web design;
+- Use and understand public key infrastructure (PKI);
+- Use and understand plug-ins to create the digital version of signatures (specifically Thomas J Bradley Signature Pad);
+- Use and understand databases (specifically MySQL) to save, store and later retrieve the digital signature;
+- Use and understand password applications *(specifically TBD)* to retrieve said signatures, ensuring signature security;

 ##Similar Applications
+- *Adobe Digital Signatures*
+- *Signature Capture for iPad*
+- *DocuSign*
--
+- *Autograph (for iPhone)*

 ##Differences
 -